Transportation From LaGuardia Airport To New Jersey

 - Recommended by the newspapers USA Today & The Huffington Post

 Option 2: Yellow Taxi From LaGuardia To Long Island Railroad

 Step 1: Go From LaGuardia Airport To Woodside LIRR Station

 Take a yellow taxi from your LaGuardia Airport terminal to Woodside Station, located at the intersection of Roosevelt Avenue and 61st Street in Queens.

 Don’t worry, you’re not going to Long Island!
-You will be taking an LIRR train from Queens to Penn Station in Manhattan.
+You will be taking a Long Island Railroad (LIRR) train from Queens to Penn Station in Manhattan.

 Step 2: Take LIRR Train From Woodside Station To Penn Station

 From Woodside Station, take an LIRR train to Penn Station in Manhattan (about 15 minutes).
 There are trains every few minutes; no need to plan for a specific train.
 Buy your ticket in the station, not on the train; it’s much cheaper that way.